EnricoMiccoli/enricomiccoli.github.io/_posts/2020-06-19-designing-tram-font-is-hard.md

 so I conjured an "automatic" workflow: pick a random pen, strike some reference rules on the page, get to drawing, and see what happens.

-This is what I ended up with: a dip pen with a very sharp and flexible nib, a template to draw rules on the page, and some hundred gliphs to pick from for digitizing.
+This is what I ended up with: a dip pen with a very sharp and flexible nib, a template to draw rules on the page, and some hundred glyphs to pick from for digitizing.

 This is probably not the proper approach to font design.
 Or any sort of design, really.